Appealing to the Administrative Review Tribunal

-The Administrative Appeals Tribunal (AAT) can undertake an independent merits review of a reviewable decision made under the Safety, Rehabilitation and Compensation Act 1988.
+The Administrative Review Tribunal (ART) can undertake an independent merits review of a reviewable decision made under the Safety, Rehabilitation and Compensation Act 1988.

 Tribunal functions

-The Administrative Appeals Tribunal (AAT) is an independent body that reviews a wide range of administrative decisions made by Australian Government ministers, departments and agencies.
+The ART is an independent body that reviews a wide range of administrative decisions made by Australian Government ministers, departments and agencies.

-For more information on the role of the tribunal visit Administrative Appeals Tribunal (AAT).
+For more information on the role of the tribunal visit Administrative Review Tribunal.

-For more information on Workers Compensation matters and the role of the AAT, please refer to the Guide to the Workers' Compensation Jurisdiction available on the AAT website.
+For more information on Workers' Compensation matters and the role of the ART, please go to Workers' compensation on the ART website.

 When you can appeal

-If you are dissatisfied with the decision by the independent review officer, you can apply to the AAT to have the decision reviewed.
+If you are dissatisfied with the decision by the independent reconsiderations officer, you can apply to the ART to have the reconsideration determination.

-The time limit to apply for a review by the AAT is 60 days after you are given notice of the decision.
+The time limit to apply for a review by the ART is 60 days after you are given notice of the reconsideration determination.

 The appeals process